StanfordVLSI/dragonphy2/CONTRIBUTING.md

 5. A behavioral model for the phase interpolator, intended for CPU simulation, is located in **dragonphy/src/pi/beh/pi.sv**.
 This may be hand-written or generated (perhaps using **DaVE**).
 6. A synthesizable behavioral model for the phase interpolator, intended for FPGA emulation, is located in **dragonphy/src/pi/fpga/pi.sv**.
 This may be hand-written or generated (perhaps using **msdsl**).
 7. Test scripts that should be automatically run upon git pushes/pull-requests are stored in the **dragonphy/tests** directory.
 In this case, there are block-level tests for the FFE and for the channel model.
-8. A behavioral model for the channel, intended for CPU simulation, is stored in the **dragonphy/verif/chan/beh/chan.sv** folder.
-Note that this goes in the **verif** folder since it is not part of the design that is going to be taped out (i.e., the channel is outside of the RX chip).
+8. A behavioral model for the channel, intended for CPU simulation, is stored in the **dragonphy/vsrc/chan/beh/chan.sv** folder.
 9. A synthesizable model for the channel, intended for FPGA emulation, is stored in **dragonphy/verif/chan/fpga/chan.sv**.
 This will likely be generated through a framework like **msdsl**.